Clever/wag/README.md

    * If you receive an error from an internal function, just return the error directly since it should already have stacktrace information (either it is a wrapped external error or a `go-errors`-generated internal error).

+* **Input Parameters
+  * Wag supports four types of parameters
+    * Path parameters
+      * Must be required
+      * Must be a simple type (e.g. string, integer)
+      * Will not be pointers
+    * Body parameters
+      * Must reference a 'definition' schema
+      * Will be pointers
+      * Cannot have defaults
+    * Query parameters
+      * Must be a simple or array type.
+If an array must be an array of strings
+      * If a simple type is not required, it will be a pointer
+      * Otherwise the type will not be a pointer
+    * Header parameters
+      * Must be simple types
+      * If marked required will ensure that the input isn't the nil value.
+Headers cannot have pointer types since HTTP doesn't distinguish between empty and missing headers.
+      * If it doesn't have a default value specified, the default value will be the nil value for the type

+  * Interface signature
+    * If one parameter is defined then Wag uses that input directly in the function definition.
+    `func F(ctx context.Context, input string) error`
+    * If more than one parameter is defined then Wag generates a input struct with all the parameters:
+    `func F(ctx context.Context, input *models.{{OperationID}}Input) error`
+      * Optional parameters that don't have defaults are pointers in the input struct so that the server can distinguish between parameters that aren't set and parameters that are set to the nil value.

 * **Tracing**: `wag` instruments the context object with tracing-related metadata.
   This is done via [opentracing](http://opentracing.io/).